bob-linuxtoys/eedd/plug-ins/gamepad/readme.txt

 show the state of the axis.
 The timestamp is for the last event reported.
 If the timestamp is not changing it is because there are no new events.

+period : A read-write resource that sets the period in milliseconds between updates to 'state'.
+Any integer value greater than or equal to zero is accepted but is rounded off to the next highest 10 milliseconds.
+If the period is zero a new state is broadcast when a new event arrives.
+If non-zero the state is broadcast every 'period' milliseconds whether or not new events have arrived.